KamilaAzul/Montessori-Inspired/README.md

 ## Comment Post

+* When users are logged in to the website they can comment on a post.
+The comment will be visible only after Admin approval.

 * On Edit Page, loged-in users have an option to leave their comment, delete and edit them.
 The website superuser can delete or update any comments on the blog.